Caffeine and Heart Arrhythmias (Irregular Heartbeat)

 Doctors once warned those with cardiac arrhythmias to avoid consuming caffeine, but this advice may be somewhat outdated.

 Those with existing heart arrhythmias should exercise caution when consuming caffeine, which involves understanding the amount of caffeine in beverages/ foods as well as the amount they are consuming daily.
+After all, looking after your heart’s health is extremely important if you want to live a long and active life.

 Some people do report that their heart “flutters” after drinking caffeinated beverages and are understandably concerned about this.